 How to Boost Pharmacy Sales Through Merchandising

-Large Displays.
-Use big displays for seasonal items, and don’t be afraid to move things around, says George Whalin, president and CEO of Retail Management Consultants, San Marcos, Calif.
+Use big displays for seasonal items, and don’t be afraid to move things around, says George Whalin, president, and CEO of Retail Management Consultants, San Marcos, California.
 “With seasonal items, make it more interesting and dynamic with each season or holiday and customers will want to come into the store more often.”